Pratted/keylight/README.md

 # keylight
 Turn the backlit keyboard for a MacBook Pro on/off from the command line.
-I only tested this on my 2015 MBP.

 ## Instructions
-This is a simple wrapper script I'm running on linux.
-Just place keylight somewhere in $PATH.
+This is a simple wrapper script I'm running on linux mint.
+Just place `keylight` somewhere in $PATH.
+***Note, this has only been tested this on a 2015 MBP.

 ## Usage
 #### Toggle back light by supplying no command line args: